 EB5 is also beneficial for work as once an EB5 applicant receives the Green Card, they receive complete freedom and flexibility to work, study, set up a business, or retire in the United States.
 On the contrary, a person with an H1B visa is much more restricted, especially in terms of employment mobility.
 An H1B visa has a major limitation stating that once the holder loses their job, they will have to return to their home country unless another qualified US employer files for his transfer.

-In the political sphere, The EB5 visa Programme is generally viewed as more favorable than the H1B program.
-While the EB5 program creates thousands of American jobs and brings billions of dollars in foreign investment, the H1B visa is most often considered a threat to the US labor force.
+In the political sphere, The EB5 visa Programme is generally viewed as more favourable than the H1B program.
+While the EB5 program creates thousands of American jobs and brings billions of dollars in foreign investment, the H1B visa is most often considered a threat to the US labour force.
 Hence, the President’s “immigration ban” excludes the EB5 program and includes the H1B visa program.

 This has led to pressurizing the H1B visa for a long time.
 The presidential election winner could be expected to tighten restrictions on the H1B visa.
 The only difference between the candidates may be the pace and scale of the crackdown.